cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

-4. Or if you prefer to use GitHub action **ispw-sync-local** , you may specify the **sync** step as below, the workflow is broken up into the following stages:
+4. Or if you prefer to use GitHub action **ispw-sync-local** , you may specify the **sync** step as below, the workflow is broken up into the following stages ([Download a template - ispw-sync-local-generate-deploy.yml](ispw-sync-local-generate-deploy.yml)):
    * Checkout - checks out the source code.
    * Synchronize changeset to ISPW - uses GitHub action **ispw-sync-local** to perform GitHub to ISPW synchronization.
    * Generate ISPW tasks - uses GitHub action **ispw-generate** to perform a generate